aydenruth/aydenruth/README.md

 - Hi, I’m @iveneverfeltathought
 - Im very new to programming and just happy to be here
 - I'm currently learning java
-- I want 2 help anyone i can and learn from u all!
+- I want 2 start some new projects and learn from u all!
 - u can email me at: aydenr2@outlook.com

 <!---